readthedocs/readthedocs.org/docs/intro/getting-started-with-mkdocs.rst

 ===========================

 .. meta::
-   :description: Get started writing technical documentation with MkDocs and publishing to Read the Docs.
+   :description lang=en: Get started writing technical documentation with MkDocs and publishing to Read the Docs.

 MkDocs is a documentation generator that focuses on speed and simplicity.